farjump/raspberry-pi/README.md

 Using GDB in client/server mode requires a link between your workstation and your Raspberry Pi.
-For portability reasons, we chose the Raspberry Pi's MiniUART.
+For portability reasons, we chose the Raspberry Pi's Mini-UART.
 You can connect it to your workstation using a USB-UART TTL **3.3V** (not 5V) converter.

 Here are some random converter references: